Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Key to Acronyms: AUC0-12h = Area under the curve for 12 hours post-dose; C0h = pre-dose concentration during chronic administration|

-Etravirine is often combined with DRV/r for treatment of adults with HIV with prior virologic failure.
+Etravirine is often combined with DRV/r for treatment of adults with HIV who have previously experienced virologic failure.
 Cressey et al. examined PK data from 36 adolescents and young adults receiving etravirine 200 mg twice daily in combination with DRV/r 600 mg/100 mg twice daily.
-The PK exposures of both agents were similar to those seen in adults, although with high interindividual variability.6 The PKs of both drugs were also studied in adolescents and young adults receiving DRV/r 800 mg/100 mg once daily with either etravirine 200 mg twice daily or etravirine 400 mg once daily.7 Darunavir concentrations were higher when co-administered with etravirine, particularly when the latter was given in doses of 200 mg twice daily.
-Etravirine exposures were lower when given with DRV/r, particularly when etravirine was given twice daily, although the authors commented on the limited sample size involved in these studies.
-While the combination of etravirine and DRV/r has been effective in a small cohort of adolescents with HIV8 and in 51% of participants in the PIANO study,2,5 these data suggest a need for additional study of PK interactions involving etravirine and other ARV agents in pediatric patients, including regimens that do not include ritonavir-boosted PIs.
+The PK exposures of both agents were similar to those seen in adults, although interindividual variability was high.8 The PKs of etravirine and darunavir were also studied in adolescents and young adults receiving DRV/r 800 mg/100 mg once daily with either etravirine 200 mg twice daily or etravirine 400 mg once daily.9 Darunavir concentrations were higher when darunavir was coadministered with etravirine, particularly when the latter was given in doses of 200 mg twice daily.
+Etravirine exposures were lower when etravirine was given with DRV/r, particularly when etravirine was given twice daily; however, the authors noted that these studies had limited sample sizes.
+While the combination of etravirine and DRV/r was effective in a small cohort of adolescents with HIV10 and in 51% of participants in the PIANO study,3,6 these data suggest a need for additional data on the PK interactions for etravirine and other ARV agents in pediatric patients.
+Most notably, data is needed on regimens that do not include ritonavir-boosted PIs.
 Until such data become available, the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV recommends using etravirine as part of a regimen that includes a ritonavir-boosted PI.

 In the PIANO study, rash and diarrhea were the most common adverse drug reactions deemed possibly related to etravirine.
 Rash (Grade 2 or higher) occurred in 13% of pediatric subjects and emerged at a median of 10 days, lasting a median of 7 days.
-Rash was observed more frequently in females (17 of 64; 26.6%) than in males (6 of 37; 16.2%).
-Etravirine was discontinued due to rash in four individuals (4% of all participants), all of whom were female.
-Diarrhea occurred in three individuals (3% of participants) and was only reported in adolescents.
+Rash was observed more frequently in female patients (13 of 64 patients; 20.3%) than in male patients (2 of 37 patients; 5.4%).
+In P1090, adverse drug reactions that were reported for children aged ≥2 years to <6 years were comparable in frequency, type, and severity to those reported for adults.
+Ten participants (50%) developed rashes within 4 weeks of beginning the study, but these rashes were not attributed to the use of etravirine.
+In this study, rash occurred in 6% of female patients and 7% of male patients, and no subjects discontinued the study prematurely due to rash.
+Diarrhea occurred in five of 20 patients (25%).